Kernel Intelligence

 ts

-Instead of rescanning the entire tree on every change, .me tracks references from formulas.
+Instead of rescanning the whole tree on every change, .me keeps explicit derivation and subscriber maps.

 ts